eppye-bots/wiki_for_rtd/advanced-deployment/user-rights.rst

 These users can also see the Systasks menu.
 They have access to all Configuration and Run options without being specifically given permission.
 The default user (bots) is a superuser.

 .. note::
     Recommendation: Create user names according to your company policy.
-Disable the default user or change the password; anybody can find out the default user/password for bots!
+Disable the default user or change the password; anybody can find out the default user/password for bots.

 **User Permissions for Staff status users**